US hits Iran with cyberattack: Reports | DW | 23.06.2019

 The Associated Press first reported the cyberattack.
 Citing two former intelligence officials, it reported that US Cyber Command targeted an Iranian spy group that has tracked the movement of ships passing through the strategic Strait of Hormuz.

-The cyber offensive was reportedly in the works for weeks and was first proposed following last week's attacks on two oil tankers.
+The cyber offensive was reportedly in the works for weeks and its launch was proposed following last week's attacks on two oil tankers.
 US officials blamed Iran for the attacks.
 Iran denies any involvement.

 Read more: Tanker attacks in the Gulf — evidence or warmongering?